Malaysia Climate & Weather

 Malaysia Climate and Weather

 Malaysia has a tropical climate which is hot and humid all year, although it is cooler in the highland areas.
-Temperatures in Malaysia average at 86°F (30°C).
-The country doesn't have four distinct seasons, but it does have two monsoon seasons: the monsoons bring heavy downpours on the east coast of Peninsula Malaysia, the northeastern part of Sabah and the western end of Sarawak from November to February, and the rainy season between April and October is characterised by thunderstorms and is often less disruptive to travel.
+Temperatures in Malaysia average at 86°F (30°C) year-round.
+The country doesn't have four distinct seasons, but it does have two monsoon seasons: the monsoons bring heavy downpours on the east coast of Peninsula Malaysia, the northeastern part of Sabah and the western end of Sarawak from November to February; and the rainy season between April and October is characterised by thunderstorms and is often less disruptive to travel.
 Boat trips to the islands do not run during the height of the monsoon.
 Malaysia's climate varies hugely from region to region, so the best time to visit the country depends on your itinerary; your desired activities and the region you're visiting will make a big difference.
 The best time to visit for dry weather is June and July on the east coast, January and February on the west coast, April in Sabah, and June to July in Sarawak.
 Some people prefer to travel in the rainy season for various reasons, but it is never advisable to travel at the height of monsoon season as the heavy rains can disrupt travel arrangements and getting around is difficult.

 Become our Malaysia Travel Expert

 We are looking for contributors for our Malaysia travel guide.
 If you are a local, a regular traveller to Malaysia or a travel professional with time to contribute and answer occasional forum questions, please contact us.